bill-ahmed/Express-ES6-Classes/README.md

 # eec (express-es6-classes)
-A package to help consolidate express routes.
+Define ExpressJS routes as Typescript classes using decorators.
 Inspired by Ruby on Rails :)

 ## Install:
 ```